-When the engine is not running, ACC and ON allow you to operate your electrical accessories, such as the radio.
+When the engine is not running, ACC and ON allow you to operate your electrical accessories, such as the radio or items plugged into the accessory power outlets.

 A warning tone will sound if you open the driver's door when the ignition is in ACC or LOCK and the key is in the ignition.